 Tenant Satisfaction Measures

-The Regulator of Social Housing has introduced Tenant Satisfaction Measures (TSMs).
-These help check how well landlords are doing at providing good homes and services.
+The Regulator of Social Housing created the TSMs to monitor how well social housing landlords are doing at providing good quality homes and services.

 -